monzo/progression-framework/frameworks/engineering/mobile.md

             examples:
               - "Coordinates with backend developers around API specifications and requirements."
               - "Able to digest into discrete tasks and work with peers to solve problem in an efficient manner to avoid blockers."
+          - "Builds non trivial complex flows that serve as an example of a high quality product"
       - level: 5
         criteria:
           - "Anticipates large or significant platform changes, work with team to define possible solutions.
 Starts or finishes these projects."